zuozhenggh/learning-library/oci-library/oci-hol/java-management/multiple-managed-instances/multiple-managed-instances.md

     </copy>
     ```

-5. As we set the Proxy port to 4479.
+5. As we set the Gateway port to 4479.
 Open this port on the host firewall by configuring the firewall.

     ```
     <copy>